henryleestudio/henryleestudio/README.md

 <img width="1032" alt="github-banner-2" src="https://user-images.githubusercontent.com/101936420/171940001-352d1d91-92a6-410d-b768-c22ceebf646d.png"
 alt = "Portfolio" alt = "Portfolio"></a>

-visit <a href = "https://henrylee.studio/">my website</a> if you're looking to book a session for creative direction, inquire about software engineer opportunities, or would like to contact me directly.
+visit my <a href = "https://henrylee.studio/">henryleestudio.com</a> if you'd like to contact me directly, book a session for creative direction, or inquire about software engineer opportunities ✨